-This elaborate fraud targets video production and other creative agencies.
+This elaborate fraud targets video production company and other creative agencies.

 Email scams are nothing new, but we found this latest effort to be interesting.
 To summarize, a video project inquiry led to a request for a third-party payment and ended with a FedEx-delivered fake check.
 This one specifically targeted us, a video production company, but similar attempts have apparently been going on in other creative fields going back to at least 2018.
 Read about them on Alex Wright’s fantastic blog here.